intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/keras/README.md

 dist/lib/bigdl-VERSION-jar-with-dependencies.jar \
 -f path_to_mnist_folder \
 -b batch_size \
---checkpoint ./model
 ```
 In the above commands
-* -f: where you put your MNIST data
+* -f: The path where you put your MNIST data.
-* --checkpoint: Where you cache the model/train_state snapshot.
-You should input a folder and
-make sure the folder is created when you run this example.
-The model snapshot will be named as
-model.#iteration_number, and train state will be named as state.#iteration_number.
-Note that if
-there are some files already exist in the folder, the old file will not be overwritten for the
-safety of your model files.
 * -b: The mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.